storyblok/storyblok/README.md

 * `dryrun`: when passed as an argument, does not perform the migration
 * `publish` (optional): publish the content when update
   * `all`: publish all stories, even if they have not yet been published
-  * `publish`: only publish stories that already are published and don't have unpublished changes
+  * `published`: only publish stories that already are published and don't have unpublished changes
   * `published-with-changes`: publish stories that are published and have unpublished changes
 * `publish-languages` (optional): publish specific languages.
 You can publish more than one language at a time by separating the languages by `,`